Q: Does sex addiction really exist?

 Q: What are your qualifications to treat sex addiction?

 A: I have multiple qualifications in this area:

 I have been trained as a Specialist in Problematic Sexual Behaviors (S-PSB) by the Society for the Advancement of Sexual Health (SASH).
 SASH is a multidisciplinary organization dedicated to scholarship, training, and resources for promoting sexual health and overcoming problematic sexual behaviors.
-I'm honored to be currently serving on their Board of Directors and am a contributor to their training committee, dedicated to training other clinicians in the treatment of problematic sexual behaviors (PSB's).
+I was honored to actively serve on their Board of Directors for two years, and continue my involvement as an Ex-Officio.
+Additionally, I was a primary a contributor to their training committee, dedicated to training other clinicians in the treatment of problematic sexual behaviors (PSB's).

 I have been trained as a Certified Sex Addiction Therapist (CSAT) by the International Institute of Trauma & Addiction Professionals (IITAP).
 Part of my training was directly conducted by Dr. Patrick Carnes, considered by many to be the "father of the field" of sex addiction treatment.
-I am engaged in supervision with Dr. Ken Adams, another established expert in the field.
+I did my clinical supervision with Dr. Ken Adams, another established expert in the field.